NikosVallianos/NestProbe-TL2/Datasheet/README.md

-# List of components used and relevant documentation
+# List of primary components and documentation
 This is a listing of the primary components used on the TL2 and links to their manufacturer's product page, where more documentation can be found.

 - MCU: [Atmel/Microchip ATtiny816](https://www.microchip.com/wwwproducts/en/ATTINY816)